Vibraceptional Plate (2024-)

 Photo by Sanja Bistričić Srića

-Vibra solo ception (2024) by David Grubb
+vibra solo ception (2024) by David Grubb

 for solo guitar, Vibraceptional Plate, and two remote amplifiers

-This performance by David Grubbs was held on the occasion of the opening of Jan St. Werner’s exhibition at The Museum of Contemporary Art Zagreb (MSU Zagreb), on 20 September 2024.
+This performance was held on the occasion of the opening of Jan St. Werner’s exhibition at MSU Zagreb, on 20 September 2024.
+Video by Sanja Bistričić Srića.

 Vibraceptional Plate at MSU Zagreb